DISCOVER THE HEPLER HOMES DIFFERENCE

 If you are looking for extra workspace or parking spaces, a garage addition can add functionality and value to your home.
-Most garage additions can hold one to three cares, but accommodations can be made to suit larger needs for space.
-All shapes, sizes, and designs of your remodel or addition can be developed to keep your garage looking like it belongs to the rest of your home.
+Most garage additions can hold one to three cars.
+Special accommodations can be made to suit spaces.
+All shapes, sizes, and designs of your remodel or addition can be developed.
+We’ll keep your garage looking like it belongs to the rest of your home.

 A conversion of your garage to something more practical to your needs is always an option.
 Although garage spaces are typically used to house vehicles and storage boxes, many homeowners convert these spaces into a rec room, gaming center, laundry room, entertaining or music studio spaces – whatever you desire.

-Bottom line: additions can cost a pretty penny, but the investment will add the value to your home that you can’t deny.
+Bottom line: additions can cost a pretty penny, but the investment will add value to your home.
 Whether your goal is to create more space or a different kind of space, finding a contractor and architect that you can trust is the first step!